Zora Folley: Personal life

 Folley suffered severe head injuries in a motel swimming pool while visiting a friend in Tucson, Arizona on July 8, 1972, and died at the age of 41 in a local hospital shortly afterwards.
 His death was considered mysterious and subject to conspiracy theories until Marshall Terrill, a former reporter for The East Valley Tribune, tracked down official documents and an eyewitness in 2014.
-These sources revealed Folley had checked in at the motel under an alias with a longtime paramour.
+These sources revealed Folley had checked in at the motel under an alias with a longtime partner.
 Intoxicated, he dove into the pool after it had closed, and hit his head on a concrete partition.

 Folley's body was buried in the City of Mesa Cemetery, Mesa, Arizona.

 The city of Chandler dedicated Zora Folley Memorial Park in his honor.

 A biography, Zora Folley: The Distinguished Life and Mysterious Death of a Gentleman Boxer, was published in 2017.